nergalex/f5-aks-kic-lab/source/class3/module1/module1.rst

         52.167.14.0         cafe.example.com

 |    - Open a browser and test some connections :
-    | https://cafe.example.com/tea and https://cafe.example.com/coffee should be successfull
+    | https://cafe.example.com/tea and https://cafe.example.com/coffee should be successfull.
     | https://cafe.example.com/ should receive an HTTP 404 Not Found page. -> This is because the path / hasn't been defined into the Routes field of the manifest above.